 However, if you tell us you don’t want to receive marketing communications, then you may not hear about research developments, events or other work we do that may be of interest to you.

+We will never share your information with companies for their own purposes.
 We may sometimes use third parties to process some of our data on our behalf, but only where we are confident that the third party will treat your data securely, in accordance with our terms and in line with the requirements set out in the GDPR.

 How can I change my contact preferences?